ImageMagick/Usage-Markdown/filter/index.md

       -define filter:support=5
       -distort SRT 0

-Note: you can not use a no-op resize for this, as may short circuit the operation and result in operation not being performed at all.
+Note: you can not use a no-op resize for this, as it may short circuit the operation and result in the operation not being performed at all.

 Create a different filter from the 'Mitchell-Netravali' survey.